Hi I'm Katy, a product designer based in NYC

 OCTOBER 2024

-Introduced key orchestration - the Keychains feature - to give power users an execution advantage
+We introduced key orchestration - the Keychains feature - to give power users an execution advantage

 Objective